Disclaimer: Gundam Wing and all its characters © Sotsu Agency, Sunrise, and TV Asahi. All fics are not for profit.

-The girl slipped to the bench next to him, letting her fingertips touch the ivory keys without exerting too much pressure, humming under her breath.
+The girl slipped to the bench next to him, letting her fingertips flutter lightly above the ivory keys, humming under her breath.
 He recognized the tune.
-It was the piece he had just played, and he furrowed his brow, a tad amazed and a tad suspicious.
+It was the piece he has just played, and he furrowed his brow, a tad amazed and a tad suspicious.
 That melody…he played it even before she arrived, after Noin left the room.
-The riff was too complicated to be memorized that easily, and he played it just once…
+The arrangement was too complicated to be memorized that easily, and he played it just once…

 "Music relaxes you," she said thoughtfully, cutting his thoughts off.

 Oh, he thought.
-So she's been eavesdropping?
+So she has been eavesdropping?
 Those were the exact words he told Noin.

 "Yes," he replied calmly, shifting ever so slightly so her hair would not brush against his arm.
 "It pacifies my inner turmoil."